 By the wise men’s journey, keep our searching spirits from fainting.

-This Advent and Christmas, may you find newness of life.
+This Advent, may you find newness of life.
 May you recover your innocence through simple trust.
-May the tenderness of Mary fill your hearts and banish the cruelty and hardness that is there.
+May the tenderness of Mary fill your heart and banish any cruelty and hardness that is there.
 May the patience of Joseph keep you from making any rash judgments and ill-tempered actions.
 May you have the watchfulness of a shepherd.
 May you have the wisdom of a wise man who is courageous yet cunning.
 May the music of the spheres lift your spirits.
 And may the Christ star lead you.
 Amen.